Stop! Your Lease Extension in Hartburn Could Be FREE

 Hartburn Lease Extension Example Cases:

-Freddie owned a conversion apartment in Hartburn being sold with a lease of a few days over 72 years unexpired.
-Freddie on an informal basis contacted his landlord a well known Manchester-based freehold company and enquired on a premium to extend the lease.
-The freeholder was keen to grant an extension on non-statutory terms taking the lease to 125 years on the basis of a new rent initially set at £100 per annum and increase every 25 years thereafter.
-No ground rent would be payable on a lease extension were Freddie to invoke his statutory right.
-Freddie procured expert legal guidance and was able to make an informed judgement and deal with the matter and sell the property.
+Sebastian owned a high value apartment in Hartburn being marketed with a lease of a little over fifty eight years left.
+Sebastian on an informal basis contacted his landlord being a well known London-based freehold company and enquired on a premium to extend the lease.
+The landlord indicated a willingness to grant an extension taking the lease to 125 years subject to a new rent initially set at £150 per annum and increase every 25 years thereafter.
+No ground rent would be due on a lease extension were Sebastian to invoke his statutory right.
+Sebastian procured expert advice and secured satisfactory resolution informally and readily saleable.

 Hartburn case: